Sugarcane mosaic virus (sugarcane mosaic)

 Vectors and Intermediate HostsTop of page

-In the past, SCMV has caused alarming losses in various sugarcane-growing regions, including Hawaii, Egypt, Natal (South Africa), Argentina, Puerto Rico, Cuba, Australia and the USA (Koike and Gillaspie, 1989).
-Epidemics have been followed by replacement of susceptible noble-type canes by hybrid canes with tolerance or, better still, resistance.
+In the past, SCMV and other SCMD-causal viruses have caused serious losses in various maize and sugarcane-growing regions, including Hawaii, Egypt, Natal (South Africa), Argentina, Puerto Rico, Cuba, Australia, USA (Koike and Gillaspie, 1989; Fuchs and Grüntzig, 1995; Chen et al., 2002) and several other countries in South America (Perera et al., 2012 and references therein).
+Epidemics have been followed by replacement of susceptible noble-type canes by hybrid canes with tolerance or, better still, resistance and the propagation of resistant maize genotypes (Silva-Rosales et al., 2015 and references therein).
 The evolution of new strains of SCMV has required a continuing breeding programme to prevent heavy losses.

 Losses caused by SCMV are mainly (1) a reduced yield of the crop, (2) the need to include mosaic resistance when breeding new cultivars, and (3) the slowing of the interchange of cultivars between countries because of quarantine concerns over the introduction of new strains of SCMV.

 Crop losses caused by SCMV depend on many factors, including the susceptibility of the cultivars to the prevailing strains of SCMV, the incidence of infection, the prevailing environmental conditions, the stage of growth when infection occurs, and interaction with other agents affecting the crop.
 Crop losses can vary from negligible to severe.
 Some documented instances of heavy losses in sugarcane crops due to mosaic outbreaks are as follows.